 Condensation relies on conflict-free merge functions to synchronize data.
 Originating in semilattice theory, such functions can merge different versions of some data without user intervention.
 Synchronization always succeeds without conflicts, and retains transactions.

 Condensation is distributed.
 Data can be synchronized across devices whenever they are connected.
-As opposed to cloud services, no central server is needed.
+Mobile devices may communicate through intermediate servers, but no central server is needed.

-The actual data can be stored on anything from a raw disk partition to a cloud storage service, and accessed via POSIX file system calls, HTTP, SQL, and other protocols.
+The actual data can be stored on anything from a raw disk partition to a cloud storage service.

 The Condensation library is trimmed to the essential functionality, and adds less than 10'000 lines of security-relevant code to your project.